 Glen and I love learning about plants, how they have evolved and adapted to their environment, and then being able to share that knowledge with visitors!
-We enjoy interacting with the visitors and expanding my knowledge of plants and the history of the Gardens.
+We enjoy interacting with the visitors and expanding my knowledge of plants and the history of the Royal Botanic Garden.

 Glen has have lived in western Sydney all his life growing up in Revesby and moving to Merrylands when we married in 1979.
 A couple of years later we moved to Greystanes where we have lived for the past 40 years.
 Prior to retirement, Glen worked for over 45 years as a Manufacturing Engineer.

 He began Volunteering in The Calyx at the start of the Plants with Bite Exhibition in October 2018, after retiring from work at the end of July 2018.
 As I was already involved, Glen attended a couple of meetings and was excited when offered the role of a volunteer in The Calyx.

 What have you been doing during Covid-19 to keep busy?